simulcast/baseball-scores-2025/prd.md

-Product Requirements Document: MLB Musical Scoreboard Project Overview
+Product Requirements Document: Baseball Scores
+Project Overview
-MLB Musical Scoreboard is a web application that transforms live baseball games into generative, ambient music.
+Baseball Scores is a web application that transforms live baseball games into generative, ambient music.
 Each game generates a unique soundtrack based on its current state, with musical patterns changing in response to game events like strikes, balls, outs, and scoring plays.
 The interface resembles a traditional baseball scoreboard, but the experience is enhanced through an algorithmically generated soundtrack that reflects the rhythm, tension, and flow of live games.
 Core Features